2 questions have been answered below, why not ask your own?

 The benefits of using a Conditional Fee Agreement

 The main benefit of instructing a solicitor under the agreement of a CFA as a means of funding your claim for personal injury compensation, is that you will not be liable for the costs of the claim should you lose.
 Also, it means that the 3rd party will make a contribution (significant one at that) to your legal costs should you win.
-Of course, it is not possible to know how much your settlement will be or what your total contribution to your costs will be until your claim is settled.
+Of course, it is not possible to know how much your settlement will be until a detailed medical report has been obtained and a full understanding of your injuries and losses is in place.
+Also, it is not possible to know what your total contribution to your costs will be until your claim is settled.
+However, you can rest assured that we and any specialist Solicitor with whom we place your claim will only pursue a claim if it is in your best interests to do so and that the benefit to you of any settlement you receive should your claim succeed will far outweigh the cost you may face for the 25% contribution or any ATE premium fee.

 If you have any questions about making a claim for personal injury compensation, or simply want further explanations as to how the process works, please contact us for assistance.